Week 22 – La Paz and Copacabana, Bolivia, and Puno and Cusco, Peru

 Today was our first full day in Peru, and our only day in Puno before moving on to Cusco.
 In the morning we went to explore the town.
 It had a pretty plaza and a large church.
 It also had a lot of souvenir shops.
 I bought a hat made from ‘baby alpaca wool’, meaning the wool from the first time that an alpaca is shorn.
 Apparently it’s softer than subsequent shearings.

 In the afternoon we were picked up and driven down to the lakeside to catch a boat to the famous floating islands of Lake Titicaca.
-They are known as the Uros Islands and are home to an indigenous community called the Uru.
+We had organised this trip through the same Bolivia Hop company that were running the buses, which was great as it meant we could book in advance and make the most of our very short time in Puno.
+The islands are known as the Uros Islands and are home to an indigenous community called the Uru.
 The community have lived on these handmade islands for hundreds of years, historically due to defensive reasons – the islands could be moved if a threat arose.
 Our guide told us that currently the community numbers around 2000, living on around 80 islands.

 We were taken to an island and disembarked to meet the families that lived there.
 Each island houses around 6-10 families, and has its own President.
 With our guide acting as a translator (Uru people speak an indigenous language called Aymara), the President taught us how the islands are made.
 They are constructed out of totora reeds.
 First, dense blocks of roots are cut into blocks and attached together with wooden stakes and rope.
 These root blocks are at least 1-2 metres thick.
 Then multiple layers of reeds are laid on top to form the island.
 The islands are anchored to the bottom of the lake with more wooden stakes and rope.
 The islands require maintenance, and new reed layers are regularly added.